top of page

 • Overall impression and how the project contributes to the wider community

-• As part of the entry process we would like entrants to provide us with a brief outline describing their project; the objectives and the achievements.
+• As part of the entry process, please provide us with a brief outline describing the project objectives and achievements.
 This should be no more than 300 words and can include images.
-Include information such as
+Include information such as -

 • What is your group objective?
 What was your starting point and what do you hope to achieve?
 What aspects of nature conservation are you addressing and why?